Appeal in Ex Parte Reexamination

-The patent owner involved in a reexamination proceeding under this chapter may appeal under the provisions of section 134 of this title, and may seek court review under the provisions of sections 141 to 145 of this title, with respect to any decision adverse to the patentability of any original or proposed amended or new claim of the patent.
+The patent owner involved in a reexamination proceeding under this chapter may appeal under the provisions of section 134, and may seek court review under the provisions of sections 141 to 144, with respect to any decision adverse to the patentability of any original or proposed amended or new claim of the patent.

-A patent owner who is dissatisfied with the primary examiner's decision to reject claims in an ex parte reexamination proceeding may appeal to the Board of Patent Appeals and Interferences for review of the examiner's rejection by filing a notice of appeal within the required time.
-A third party requester may not appeal, and may not participate in the patent owner's appeal.
+A patent owner who is dissatisfied with the primary examiner’s decision to reject claims in an ex parte reexamination proceeding may appeal to the Board for review of the examiner’s rejection by filing a notice of appeal within the required time.
+A third party requester may not appeal, and may not participate in the patent owner’s appeal.

-In an ex parte reexamination filed on or after November 29, 1999, the patent owner may appeal to the Board only after the final rejection of the claims.
-This is based on the current version of 35 U.S.C.
+The patent owner may appeal to the Board only after the final rejection of the claims.
+This is based on the version of 35 U.S.C.
 134 as amended by Public Law 106-113.
-This "current version" of 35 U.S.C.
+This version of 35 U.S.C.
 134 applies to appeals in reexamination, where the reexamination was filed in the Office on or after November 29, 1999.
 See Section 13202(d) of Public Law 107-273.

 The reexamination statute does not provide for review of a patentability decision favoring the patentee.
 Greenwood v.
 Seiko Instruments, 8 USPQ2d 1455 (D.D.C.
 1988).